 What is diverticulosis?

 Diverticulosis is a condition that occurs when small pouches, or sacs, form and push outward through weak spots in the wall of your colon.
-These pouches are most common in the lower part of your colon, called the sigmoid colon.
+These pouches form mostly in the lower part of your colon, called the sigmoid colon.

-How common are diverticulosis and diverticulitis?
+How common are diverticulosis, diverticulitis, and diverticular disease?

 People are more likely to develop diverticulosis and diverticulitis as they age.